 A better practice is not posting any of these things until you're back from your trip.
 No one on social media will be upset if you don't post things as they happen.
 In truth, most of them won't look at your photos at all.

 Because of this, posting afterwards is your best bet.
 You'll be back at home so no one is able to steal from you or cause you harm.
+In fact, a fun way to relive your trip with even more colour and creativity is to use a tool to like Instagram Story Maker to bring it all together into one memorable and entertaining, interactive album.

 It's also a good idea to get insurance in the event that something bad does happen.
 You can get travel insurance in the event of a problem while you're on your trip, as well as home insurance to protect yourself from theft.